Higher-categorical combinatorics of configuration spaces of Euclidean space: Part 2 of the proof of the main result

-The main goal of this subsection is to prove Lemma~\ref{class2} which states that the simplicial space $\B \Fun^{W_n}\Bigl([\bullet], \Exit\bigl(\Ranu(\un{\R}^n)\bigr)\Bigr)$ is a complete Segal space (Definition~\ref{cSegspc}).
-The proof is technical, also using Cartesian fibrations and Quillen's Theorem~B, and builds off of arguements developed in \S\ref{1}.
-Before we can prove Lemma~\ref{class2}, we need the following lemma.
+The goal of this subsection is prove Lemma~\ref{class2} which states that the simplicial space $\B \Fun^{W_n}\Bigl([\bullet], \Exit\bigl(\Ranu(\un{\R}^n)\bigr)\Bigr)$ is a complete Segal space.
+In so doing we verify the hypothesis of Theorem~\ref{BcSS} and complete our proof of our main result Theorem~\ref{loc}.
+The proof of Lemma \ref{class2} is technical using Cartesian fibrations and Quillen's Theorem~B, and builds off of arguments developed in \S\ref{1}.
+We begin with a key lemma.

 \begin{lemma} Given a pullback of $\infty$-categories

 in which $\pi'$ is a Cartesian fibration, if $\pi'$ satsifies Quillen's Theorem~B, then so does $\pi$. \end{lemma}